muratk5n/thirdwave/en/README.md

-Military Analyst: "Ukraine military wanted to apply a new law which would have given commanders the ability to punish soldiers, it was not approved by gov for now"
+Military Analyst: "Ukraine military wanted to apply a new law which would have given commanders the ability to punish soldiers, it was not approved by gov, for now"

 ---